What to Know About Breast Cancer Screening: Q+A with Dr. Elise Desperito

 For example, the U.S. Preventative Services Task Force (USPSTF) recommends that women who are 50 to 74 years old and are at average risk for breast cancer get a mammogram every two years.
 The American Cancer Society (ACS), on the other hand, states that women aged 45 to 54 years with an average risk of breast cancer should undergo annual mammography screening, while women aged 55 years and older may transition to biennial or annual screening.
 As a third opinion, the American College of Radiology (ACR) suggests annual mammography screening even earlier — starting at age 40 — for women of average risk.

-“This is a big controversial area.
-Esteemed medical societies have very different recommendations, and patients are caught in the middle of this debate,” says Elise Desperito, MD, chief of breast imaging and assistant professor of radiology at Columbia University’s Vagelos College of Physicians & Surgeons.
+“This is a very controversial area.
+Esteemed medical societies have very different recommendations, and patients are caught in the middle of this debate,” says Elise Desperito, MD, chief of breast imaging and associate professor of radiology at Columbia University’s Vagelos College of Physicians & Surgeons.
 “Patients are confused understandably, trying to understand what to do.
 Should I get my screening mammogram at 40?
-Or should I begin at 45 and get it yearly?”
+Or should I begin at 45?
+Should I get it yearly or every other year?"

 Dr. Desperito, who has extensive experience in the care of women with breast cancer, sheds light on the latest in breast cancer screening and how patients can find out the best recommendation tailored to their individual needs.